muskan-agarwal-ai/kestrel-control-tower/README.md

 **Service**, **Inventory & Returns**, **Cold Chain**, **Freight & Price**, **Divya's Questions**.

-That's the whole cold start.
-No other setup is required to see real, live numbers computed from the database.
+That's the cold start for everything except live freight data, which needs one more step (a separate process), covered next.

 ---